realA10001986/Time-Circuits-Display/README.md

 #### Play complete time travel sequence

-For externally triggered time travels, this selects if the entire sequence (including acceleration, if a speedo is available) is played, or the only the short re-entry sequence.
+For externally triggered time travels, this selects if the entire sequence (including acceleration, if a speedo is available) should be played, or the only the short re-entry sequence.
 See [here](#fake-power-onoff-switch-external-time-travel-trigger)

 #### Use compatible external props